sdgilley/generate_movie/README.md

 1. **Configure .env file**

    - Copy .env.example to .env
-   - Add your values for the SPEECH_KEY and POWERPOINT_FILE.
+   - Add your values for the SPEECH_KEY, ENDPOINT, and POWERPOINT_FILE. (use the endpoint for tts)

 1. **Generate your video**: Use Ctrl+Shift+P → "Tasks: Run Task" → "Convert PowerPoint to Video"
 1. Delete the files in `uploaded_slides/` when you're done so they won't be used for a new project in the codespace.